kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) After the temperatures have stabilized, a climb must be started at the lowest practicable altitude with takeoff power.

-\(3\) Takeoff power must be used for the same time interval as takeoff power is used in determining the takeoff flight path under §29.63.
+\(3\) Takeoff power must be used for the same time interval as takeoff power is used in determining the takeoff flight path under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.63   Takeoff: Category B.|§29.63]].

 \(4\) At the end of the time interval prescribed in paragraph (a)(3) of this section, the power must be reduced to maximum continuous power and the climb must be continued for at least five minutes after the occurance of the highest temperature recorded.